-Millions of people across Europe and around the world attend a sports stadium each week to watch their team play, to work, to volunteer or to use the arena’s facilities.
+Millions of people across Europe and around the world attend sports stadia each week to watch their team play, to work, to volunteer or to use the arena’s facilities.

 At Healthy Stadia, we encourage professional and amateur sports clubs, league operators, national and international governing bodies of sport to develop their stadia and sports facilities as health-promoting environments.